section-engineering-education/engineering-education/content/articles/extensible-messaging-and-presence-protocol-with-nodejs-and-docker/index.md

 If XMPP is the backend of your application, it paves way for a lot of clients to talk directly with it.

-Like  Google mail, it was made as a decentralized protocol.
+Like  Google mail, it was made a decentralized protocol.
 That is clients can belong to different XMPP servers and still connect.

 #### XMPP architecture